A bulk manifestation of Krylov complexity

 Previous works on the subject include \cite{Jian:2020qpp} which computed operator growth in SYK via Krylov complexity and compared it with the complexity=volume formulation in JT gravity; it was shown that the two have similar qualitative behaviours in time.
 The work \cite{Kar:2021nbm} studied the expected behaviour of K-complexity in low-dimensional gravity theories via relationships with random matrix theory.

 This paper is organised as follows: in section \ref{Sec:Background} we review all the needed background for double-scaled SYK (DSSYK) and for Jackiw-Teitelboim (JT) gravity, and how they are related.
 In section \ref{Sect:KC} we quickly review the Krylov construction for states, introducing the Lanczos coefficients and the Krylov basis as well as the definition of state Krylov complexity (K-complexity).
-We then identify the Lanczos coefficients in DSSYK and discuss the results for Krylov complexity.
-In section \ref{Section_Gravity_matching} we study Krylov complexity in the regime of DSSYK in which it is dual to JT gravity, and we establish the correspondence of this quantity with the bulk wormhole length, adequately matching the parameters on either side of the duality.
+We then identify the Lanczos coefficients and Krylov basis in DSSYK and discuss the results for Krylov complexity in DSSYK.
+In section \ref{Section_Gravity_matching} we present the main results of this work: we study Krylov complexity in the regime of DSSYK in which it is dual to JT gravity, and establish the correspondence of this quantity with the bulk wormhole length, adequately matching the parameters on either side of the duality.
 Finally, in section \ref{Sec:Discussion} we summarize our results and discuss their interpretation and their impact on the understanding of higher dimensional cases.